GriffinRio/JamlyticsJam2/README.md

 If you would like to play it:
 https://griffinrio.itch.io/dinky-stinkys-quest-for-pokemon-cards

-Code by Griffin Guyer
-Art by Kenny Phillips
+Code by Griffin Guyer \n Art by Kenny Phillips

 Made in Godot 4.6